 This easy bruschetta recipe is easy and can be whipped up in less than 20 minutes!

-Here is another delicious Italian appetizer that is like a deconstructed bruschetta, my Burrata with Roasted Peppers.
+Here is another delicious Italian appetizer that is like a deconstructed bruschetta, my Burrata Roasted Pepper Appetizer.
 It uses burrata instead of mozzarella!